aiidateam/aiida-core/docs/source/install/installation.rst

     source ~/aiidapy/bin/activate

-At this point, you can choose to read on for additional installation details and configuration options, or you can choose to start using
-AiiDA and go straight to the section :ref:`get started<get_started>`.

 .. _start_daemon:

 Start the daemon
 ================

-The AiiDA daemon process runs in the background and takes care of submitting new calculations, checking their status, retrieving their results once they are finished and storing them in the AiiDA database.
+The AiiDA daemon process runs in the background and takes care of processing your submitted calculations and workflows, checking their status, retrieving their results once they are finished and storing them in the AiiDA database.

 The AiiDA daemon is controlled using three simple commands: